data-capsule/fogros2-sgc/docs/routing.md

 4. RIB: no data is sent to the RIB, only `GDPAction::Advertisement`, `GDPAction::RibGet` and `GDPAction::RibReply` are sent/received

 ### Design Considerations
 1. separate routing information management with data routing (e.g. announcing a ROS topic does not directly subscribe to the topic, the topic is subscribed only if there is an active subscriber in the network).
-This derives a design philosophy: one can arbitrarily connect and advertise the names; the data is only exchanges conservatively and securely.
+This derives a design philosophy: *one can arbitrarily connect and advertise the names; the data is only exchanges conservatively and securely.*
 2. Use queries instead of flushing.
 3. Smooth Node shutdown

 ### Workflow
 ```
 On a new ROS topic (publisher):
-    (ROS Topic Manager): advertise the name, register its status handle with RIB
+    (ROS Topic Manager): creates routing information struct for the name, advertise the name, register its status handle with RIB
     If status handle receives subscribe request:
         create a thread that subscribes to the topic
-        (Note: we don't need to remove the old record because Source does not generate additional routing information)

 On a new ROS topic (subscriber):
-    (ROS Topic Manager): advertise the name, register its status handle with RIB
+    (ROS Topic Manager): advertise the name request and querying the RIB, register its status handle with RIB
     If status handle receives publish advertisement:
-        create a thread that publishes to the topic
+        create a thread that publishes to the ROS topic
         manager removes itself from subscribing request
-        advertises the new thread that with subscribing request
+        advertises the new thread that with name advertisement request

 RIB: